fsvreddit/queue-pruner/README.md

 This app checks the modqueue every five minutes.
-If there are any posts or comments in the queue for shadowbanned or suspended, the post or comment will be removed.
+If there are any posts or comments in the queue for shadowbanned, suspended or deleted users, the post or comment will be removed if configured to do so.

+The app can be configured to remove posts or comments for deleted users or shadowbanned/suspended users - both options can be controlled independently.

 ## Change History

-### v1.1.0
+### v1.1.1

 * Initial Release